bitmaqs/giropops-k8s-deploy/README.md

 **Objective:** Create a password management application using Docker, Kubernetes, Helm, Kyverno, Cosign, Prometheus, apko, and Melange to ensure the security, automation, and continuous monitoring of the application.

-**Project Description:** Create a password management application based on the giropops-senhas project.
-The goal is to implement and configure the application using the listed technologies, ensuring high standards of security, automation, and monitoring.
+**Project Description:**  The goal is to implement and configure the application using the listed technologies, ensuring high standards of security, automation, and monitoring.

 #### Project Requirements: